s3437526/USAP_Assignment2/tests/results/PhoronixTest_Results.md

 ***Gzip Compression/Decompression***

-Similar to BZIP2, the Raspberry Pi places in the 9th percentile - and among its peers - at 158.83 seconds to complress a Linux source tree to .tar.gz.
+Similar to BZIP2, the Raspberry Pi places in the 9th percentile - and among its peers - at 158.83 seconds to compress a Linux source tree to .tar.gz.
 Unfortunately, no comparable data is available for decompression results.
 More testing would need to be done in order to obtain a comparable variety of results.

 ***XZ Compression/Decompression***